apenake/Certified_B_Corp_Index/README.md

 # Certified B-Corporation Investment Index

-## For my job @KeeneAdvisors, we wanted to create and track a bespoke index of Certified B-Corporations that investors interested in global leaders in sustainable business practices could follow:
+## For my job @KeeneAdvisors, we wanted to create a bespoke stock index of Certified B-Corporations.
+# The index will appeal to investors who are interested in global leaders in sustainable business practices

 Becoming a Certified B-Corporation status is facilitated by the nonprofit [B-Lab]([url](https://usca.bcorporation.net/)).
 Many Certified B-Corporations are private companies, but there are over 50 public Certified B-Corporations globally as of the beginning of 2024.